DAGWorks-Inc/hamilton/docs/hamilton-v-x.md

 # Comparison to Other Frameworks

 There are a lot of MLOps frameworks out there, especially in the pipeline space.
-This should help you figure out when to use Hamilton instead of another framework, in addition to another framework, or when to use another framework altogether.
+This should help you figure out when to use Hamilton with another framework, or in place of a framework, or when to use another framework altogether.

 Let's go over some groups of "competitive" or "complimentary" products.
-For a basic overview, see the product matrix on the [homepage](../main.md).
+For a basic overview, see the product matrix on the [homepage](main.md).

 ## Orchestration Systems
 Examples include: